-- (i) Salaries, wages and employer's portion of benefits and expenditures applicable to teacher assistants directly involved in planning, implementing and evaluating the program for the funded child(ren) in the unit.
+- 13. When completing the budget page of a PUF application the budget amounts should approximate anticipated costs.
+The following specifies the costs that may be included for PUF.
+Any exceptions to these costs should be discussed with Alberta Education before submitting the application. - a) Instructional Costs - i) Salaries, wages and employer's portion of benefits and expenditures applicable to teacher assistants directly involved in planning, implementing and evaluating the program for the program unit funded child(ren).
 The number of hours claimed here may exceed the funded child's program hours by up to 10 percent for each child within that program unit.
 Clustering and small group program delivery should be considered as alternatives to full-time direct one-to-one assistance.
-Teacher salary costs are not eligible costs under this category.
-(See Additional Information #7 on page 12 of this section). - (ii) Services Purchased includes services of qualified personnel in the areas of speech therapy, occupational therapy, physiotherapy, mobility training, special education consultation, psychological and other services, and assessment costs for part or all of the program which are not provided free by public service agencies.
+Teacher Salary costs are not eligible costs under this category.
+(See Additional Information #7 on page 12 of this section). - ii) Services Purchased includes services of qualified personnel in the areas of speech-language pathology, occupational therapy, physical therapy, orientation and mobility training, special education consultation, psychological and other services, and assessment costs that are not provided free by public service agencies.
 Costs should be reasonable.
 School jurisdictions must keep records of all services purchased under PUF.
 All options regarding service delivery should be considered.
 School jurisdictions must ensure that all services purchased are relevant to the child's educational program and are in direct support of the goals and objectives included on the child's IPP.

-Special Education Consultation is a service purchased by the school authority to provide programming support for the ECS teacher.
-Examples of services provided under Special Education Consultation include IPP development and implementation, programming strategies, suggested resources and materials and support of the off-campus components of the program.
+Special Education Consultation is a service purchased by the school jurisdiction to provide programming support for the ECS teacher.
+Examples of services provided under Special Education Consultation include assistance with IPP development and review, programming strategies, suggested resources and materials and support of the off-campus components of the program.
 Special education consultation is delivered by a certificated teacher with the appropriate training and experience.
-On-site Special Education consultation costs are additional costs to the school jurisdiction that provides direct programming support.
-These costs will be subject to a maximum of \$1,500 per funded child based on a full-time program.
-For programs less than 800 hours, the \$1,500 maximum will be prorated based on the program hours and/or number of eligible home visits.
-For example, special education consultation costs for 475 hours and 6 home visits would be calculated as: $$1,500 \times (475 + 6) = $1,141$.
+On-site special education consultation costs are additional costs to the school jurisdiction that provide direct programming support.
+These costs will be subject to a maximum of \$1,500 per program unit funded child based on a full-time program.
+For programs less than 800 hours, the \$1,500 maximum will be pro-rated based on the program hours and number of eligible family-oriented ECS programming sessions (formerly home visits).
+For example, special education consultation costs for 475 hours and 6 family-oriented ECS programming sessions (formerly home visits) would be calculated as follows:

+$$$1,500 \times (\frac{475}{800} + \frac{6}{36}) = $1,141.$$